Montsec Range: History

+It is an area of natural interest, due to its caves, Astronomical Park, and activities, including kayaking, hiking, paddle-surfing, and gliding.

 Economy

 The difficulty of irrigation makes for a very limited agriculture in the area.
 Local farmers cultivate mostly some barley and almonds.
 Hydroelectric power is another resource but most of all planners are looking to tourist development to give the region an important boost.